Airline Ticket Agent Jobs

 Every airline needs people to sell tickets and help customers get the information they need in order to get on the flight they want.
 Ticket agents work at an airline's ticket or baggage counter.
 They're the "front lines" of the airline, greeting customers when they arrive at the airport, checking luggage, and making seat assignments.

-The need for ticket agents is expected to increase, according to the Bureau of Labor Statistics, which is anticipating the number of commercial passengers and cargo to vastly increase in the next few years.
+The need for ticket agents is expected to increase as passenger flights increase.
 Becoming a ticket agent is a good way to get into making a career with the airline companies.

 People who work in airline ticket agent jobs are expected to be friendly, prompt, and courteous.
 They provide assistance for people who are checking-in, making reservations, rebooking a flight, and check in baggage.
 They will also escort passengers to the boarding gate, push wheelchairs when needed, and answer any questions that passengers may have.
 They will need to know the procedures for unaccompanied minors, law enforcement officers, Hazmat, and the guidelines for accepting airfreight.

 Did You Know?
-That there are more than 800,000 flights out of the world's busiest airport every year - the Hartsfield-Jackson Atlanta International Atlanta.
+That more than 95 million passengers fly out of the world's busiest airport every year - the Hartsfield-Jackson Atlanta International Atlanta.

 They will be required to help resolve customer complaints in a calm manner.
 Because of the types of situations that can come up on a ticket agent's shift, dealing well with sometimes impatient or angry customers can be an important part of the job.
 They also provide information about aircraft boarding, including bad news, such as flight delays and cancellations due to weather or mechanical problems with the aircraft.